docarray/docarray/docs/how_to/multimodal_training_and_serving.md

             optim.step()
 ```

-Here we can see how we can immediately group the output of each encoder with the Document (and modality) it belong to.
+Here we see how we can immediately group the output of each encoder with the document (and modality) it belong to.

-And with all that, we've successfully trained a CLIP-like model without ever being confused the meaning of any tensors!
+And with all that, we've successfully trained a CLIP-like model without ever getting confused about the meaning of any tensors!

 ## 2. Sending: Serve the model using FastAPI

 Now that we have a trained CLIP model, let's see how we can serve this model with a REST API by reusing most of the code above.

-Let's use our beloved [FastAPI](https://fastapi.tiangolo.com/) for that!
+Let's use [FastAPI](https://fastapi.tiangolo.com/) for that!

 FastAPI is powerful because it allows you to define your Rest API data schema in pure Python.
-And DocArray is fully compatible with FastAPI and Pydantic, which means that as long as you have a function that takes a Document as input,
+And DocArray is fully compatible with FastAPI and Pydantic, which means that as long as you have a function that takes a document as input,
-FastAPI will be able to automatically translate it into a fully fledged API with documentation, openAPI specification and more:
+FastAPI will be able to automatically translate it into a fully fledged API with documentation, OpenAPI specification and more:

 ```python
 from fastapi import FastAPI